Segment the imagery

 Symbolize the parcels

-Now that the tables have been joined, you'll change the field aliases to be more informative.
-Then, you'll symbolize the parcels by impervious surface area to depict the area attribute on the map.
+Now that the tables have been joined, you will change the field aliases to be more informative.
+Then, you will symbolize the parcels by impervious surface area to depict the area attribute on the map.

 - In the Tasks pane, double-click the Clean up the table and symbolize the data task to open it.